Our Story

 Our Journey

-The Indigenous Gathering Place Society of Calgary began in 2014 as a grassroots initiative driven by a group of passionate volunteers.
+The Indigenous Gathering Place Society of Calgary began in 2014 as a grassroots initiative driven by a group of passionate volunteers committed to advancing this vision.

-Inspired by the rich traditions and teachings of Indigenous communities, this group envisioned a place that would honour Indigenous practices, languages, and Elders' wisdom while promoting cross-cultural understanding and reconciliation.
+Inspired by the rich traditions and teachings of Indigenous communities, the group envisioned a place that would honour Indigenous practices, languages, ceremony, and Elders’ wisdom while promoting cross-cultural understanding and reconciliation.

 Words of Elder Doreen Healy